-Overall this is a great laptop for the budget, offering a good screen and good components, however, it falls a little short in terms of its gaming capabilities simply due to its GPU.
+Overall this is a great laptop for the budget, offering a good Full HD display and good components, however, it falls a little short in terms of its gaming capabilities simply due to its GPU.
 However, because of its low price it would be entirely possible to replace the GPU for a more powerful one and receive better gameplay.

 3. Dell Inspiron 7000 Series Gaming Edition (3rd place – not suitable for streamers)

 CPU: 2.5 GHz Intel Core i5 | GPU: Nvidia GeForce GTX 1050 | RAM: 8GB DDR4 | Screen: 15.6-inch (1,920 x 1,080) | Storage: 1TB Hybrid Drive | Battery: 56 Whr | Dimensions: 10.8 x 15.2 x 1 inches | Weight: 5.78 lbs

 The Dell Inspiron is a good minimalistic laptop and caters to all of the needs of a casual gamer.
 This laptop is a fine choice for a good gaming laptop under $700.
 It’s operating on a 2.5 GHz Intel Core i5-7300HQ processor which offers solid mid-range gaming performance.

 This is a good quad-core processor and is capable of processing most mid to high range games at a good speed.
 This CPU does not support hyperthreading and has lower clock speeds, meaning games will render slower and this processor will not be capable of running high-quality games at high speeds.